-The data presented on Table I indicates that the County's economy, as represented by the collective performance of selected revenue streams, grew between Q2 FY 15 and Q2 FY 16, although the data would seem to exaggerate the magnitude of the increase.
-This growth, nonetheless, represents the continuation of an overall multiyear trend.
+The data presented on Table I indicates that the County's economy, as represented by the collective performance of selected revenue streams, experienced mixed performance between Q3 FY 15 and Q3 FY 16 although, in the case of certain revenue streams, the data likely exaggerates the magnitude of the year-over-year changes.

-The 1.83 pp decline in Albemarle's unemployment rate between Q2 FY 12 and Q2 FY 16 implies that the County's economy has experienced a modest recovery from the "Great Recession" during the course of the past several years and, at least according to some basic measures, essentially has recovered from that downturn.
-Most notably, Albemarle's Q2 FY 16 average monthly unemployment rate of 3.4% is only slightly above the 3.0% rate that, in staff's professional opinion, would represent "frictional unemployment."
+The 2.05 pp decline in Albemarle's unemployment rate between Q3 FY 12 and Q3 FY 16 implies that the County's economy has experienced a modest recovery from the "Great Recession" during the course of the past several years and, at least according to some basic measures, essentially has recovered from that downturn.
+Most notably, Albemarle's Q3 FY 16 average monthly unemployment rate of 3.4% is only slightly above the 3.0% rate that, in staff's professional opinion, would represent "frictional unemployment."
 The County's Q4 FY 15 jobs base of 53,188, meanwhile, is at an all-time high.
-With regard to this last point, however, note that the number of jobs in the County, relative to the population size of the County, is still below the pre-"Great Recession" level.1
+With regard to this last point, however, note that the number of jobs in the County, relative to the population size of the County, is still below the pre-"Great Recession" level.
+In Q4 FY 07 the number of jobs in the County stood at 51,768, while the estimated 2007 July 1st estimated population was 94,090.
+This situation means that the number of jobs, as a percentage of the number of residents, came to about 55%.
+In Q4 FY 15, by contrast, the number of jobs was 53,188, while the 2015 July 1st estimated population equaled 105,051.
+In Q4 of FY 15, in other words, the number of jobs as a percentage of the number of residents was only roughly 51%.
+By this jobs-to-size-of-community measure, the County still has not recovered from the "Great Recession."
+This fact, however, might understate the current health of the economy since the 2007 figure reflects the tail end of the housing-induced boom which, in retrospect, clearly was not sustainable in the long-term.

-With regard to this last point, an apparently substantial increase in Albemarle's jobs base between Q4 FY 14 and Q4 FY 15 (+1,342 positions, or +2.59%) seems to suggest that economic conditions were more robust in FY 15 than had been the case in previous years.
-Notably, the growth in the jobs base between these quarters represents the largest increase between any of the consecutive fiscal years listed on Table I. This piece of information, along with the recent decline in the County's unemployment rate, reinforces the relatively healthy picture of Albemarle's economy suggested by the revenue stream data in Table I.
+With regard to jobs growth, an apparently substantial increase in Albemarle's jobs base between Q4 FY 14 and Q4 FY 15 (+1,342 positions, or +2.59%) seems to suggest that economic conditions were more robust in FY 15 than had been the case in previous years.
+Notably, the growth in the jobs base between these quarters represents the largest increase between any of the consecutive fiscal years listed on Table I. This piece of information, along with the recent decline in the County's unemployment rate, reinforces the relatively healthy picture of Albemarle's economy suggested by the unemployment rate data in Table I.